aryszka/mml/tutorial.md

 ## The compiler

 The compiler tansforms MML into Go or JavaScript code.
-The compiler does the following transient checks before generating its output:
+The compiler tries to detect every possible problem that can be detected before running a program.
+The symbolic goal of the compile time check is to guarantee that the program can execute without panics.
+The compiler does the following transient checks before generating its
+output:

 - every symbol is defined
+- a symbol is defined only once in a scope, including module references
 - every definition is used or exported
-- every function parameter is used
+- every function parameter is used or is an ignore symbol
+- the ignore symbol is defined only as a function parameter, and is not referenced
 - every function (not effect) has a return value
 - every execution path of an effect has a return value or none of them have
 - every return value is used
+- only strings, lists or structures are indexed, and only structures are indexed with a symbol (.symbol)
+- no list index or slice range is used that is not guaranteed to fall within the length of the list
+- the start number in a number range in loops or slice index is smaller or equal to the end number
+- no structure is referenced with a key that is not guaranteed to be available in the structure
+- only functions or effects are called (applied)
+- functions are not called with more arguments than what they accept
 - functions not marked as effects don't have effects
+- every function and operator is passed only such arguments whose type the function or operator can accept
 - no function parameters are changed
 - only those variables are changed that are marked mutable
 - only the items of mutable lists are changed
 - only the values of mutable structures are changed
-- every function and operator is passed only such arguments whose type the function or operator can accept
-- no list index or slice range is used that is not guaranteed to fall within the length of the list
+- imports with effects are marked as effects
-- no structure is referenced with a key that is not guaranteed to be available in the structure
+- no integer division or modulus is called with a zero denominator
+- if conditions are boolean
+- case expressions in a switch without a switch expression are booleans
+- loop expressions are either boolean, or list, structure, channel or number range
+- only channels are sent to or received from
+- every case in select has either a send or a receive
+- tests are applied with boolean arguments or contain sub-tests

 The built-in functions `len`, `has` and the type checking functions, e.g. `isInt`, play a special role during the compile time type check.

+Some of the compiler checks may be disabled in 'lax' mode to support programmer workflows.
+E.g. unused definitions may not necessarily abort the compilation while still working on the code.

 ## Interpreter and REPL